alezzandro/iotgw_mainproject/README.md

 We should see the just uploaded APB in the Service Catalog, as soon as we refresh the Openshift Service Catalog page, as shown in the image below:
 ![Ansible Playbook Bundle](/images/apb.png)

+Are you further interested in the Ansible Playbook Bundle and Openshift Service Catalog?
+Take a look at one of article I wrote on Red Hat Developer Blog: [Customizing an OpenShift Ansible Playbook Bundle](https://developers.redhat.com/blog/2018/05/23/customizing-an-openshift-ansible-playbook-bundle/)

 We can now take the public key and deploy it on our Smart Gateway RHEL7 based:
 ```